Most useful information for apprenticeship

 2. What the parental means test is

-Changes to parental income for Youth Allowance students and Australian Apprentices
+Maintenance income test for Youth Allowance students and Australian Apprentices

 1. Dependent or independent